 For some reason, some people seem to think that infertility causes a person to become unrealistic about the responsibilities of parenthood.
 I don’t follow the logic, but several people told me that I wouldn’t ache for a baby so much if I appreciated how much responsibility was involved in parenting.

 Let’s face it-no one can fully appreciate the responsibilities involved in parenting until they are, themselves, parents.
 That is true whether you successfully conceived after one month or after 10 years.
 The length of time you spend waiting for that baby does not factor in to your appreciation of responsibility.
 If anything, people who have been trying to become pregnant longer have had more time to think about those responsibilities.
 They have also probably been around lots of babies as their friends started their families.

-Perhaps part of what fuels this perception is that infertile couples have a longer time to “dream” about what being a parent will be like.
-Like every other couple, we have our fantasies-my child will sleep through the night, would never have a tantrum in public, and will always eat his vegetables.
+Perhaps part of what fuels this perception is that infertile individuals and couples have a longer time to “dream” about what being a parent will be like.
+Like every other person, we have our fantasies-my child will sleep through the night, would never have a tantrum in public, and will always eat his vegetables.
 Let us have our fantasies.
 Those fantasies are some of the few parent-to-be perks that we have-let us have them.
 You can give us your knowing looks when we discover the truth later.

 Don’t Gossip About Your Friend’s Condition

 Infertility treatments are very private and embarrassing, which is why many couples choose to undergo these treatments in secret.
 Men especially are very sensitive to letting people know about infertility testing, such as sperm counts.
 Gossiping about infertility is not usually done in a malicious manner.
 The gossipers are usually well-meaning people who are only trying to find out more about infertility so they can help their loved ones.